atomisthq/docs/docs/quick-starts/rug-cli.md

 Please report issues at https://github.com/atomist/rug-cli
 ```

-The help output provides two pieces of useful information.
-First, it
+The help output provides two pieces of information useful to us.
-says the `ARTIFACT` should be the full name of the artifact.
-We only
+First, it says the `ARTIFACT` should be the full name of the artifact.
-provided the editor name.
-Perhaps we needed to prepend the archive
+We only provided the editor name.
+Perhaps we needed to prepend the
-name.
-Second, the `-l` or `--local` command-line option tells the CLI
+archive name.
+Second, the `-l` or `--local` command-line option tells
-to use the current directory as an archive.
-In other words, it tries
+the CLI to use the current directory as an archive.
+In other words,
-to find an `.atomist` directory and use the Rugs in it.
-Since we are
+it tries to find an `.atomist` directory and use the Rugs in it.
-in a directory that has the `.atomist` directory with the Editor we
+Since we are in a directory that has the `.atomist` directory with the
-want to run, that seems promising.
+editor we want to run, that seems promising.

 ```
 $ rug describe -l editor AddApacheSoftwareLicense20